Transfer Credits and Transcript Evaluations

 - If a student changes his/her major, a new evaluation request must be submitted as above.

 - Developmental coursework will not be accepted as transfer credits.

 - Proficiency courses (those which produce "pass" or "satisfactory" grades) will not be accepted as transfer credits.

-- Courses taken at institutions without regional accreditation will not be accepted for transfer credit through traditional means; they may however be reviewed through the Office of Prior Learning Assessment for potential life experience credit.
+- Courses taken at some institutions without regional accreditation may not be accepted for transfer credit through traditional means.
+Schools that are vocational or technical in nature without regional accreditation are reviewed through the Office of Prior Learning Assessment for potential life experience credit.

-For details regarding transferring out of BCCC to another institution, please review the Transfer Services webpage, www.bucks.edu/transfer, or call (215)968-8031 to make an appointment with a transfer counselor.
+For details regarding transferring out of Bucks to another institution, please review the Transfer Services webpage, www.bucks.edu/transfer, or call (215)968-8031 to make an appointment with a transfer counselor.